Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Arrondissement (district) and banlieue (suburb on the outskirts of Paris)

-This is one of the most popular places for tourists and locals.
+One of the areas with the highest crime rates is also one of the most popular: Montmartre, or the 18th.
 It's an exciting area which was once dedicated to artists.

-Below Montmartre, around the Place de Clichy and its neighboring streets, is the area known as Pigalle.
+But below Montmartre, around the Place de Clichy and its neighboring streets, is the area known as Pigalle.

 The former seediness remains, what with its erotic shops and sex shows, but it has become much tamer, with families gathering around park benches on traffic islands and young people pedaling by on bike lanes.

-A lot of people warn against coming here but I'll have to go against the grain on this one: it has two of my favorite places in Paris, the Moulin Rouge cabaret, and the Bouillon Pigalle, part of the resurgence of the typical bouillon restaurants which once fed the working class of Paris (and where you can still get an excellent meal for a very decent price).
+A lot of people warn against coming here but I'll have to go against the grain on this one: it has two of my favorite places in Paris, the Moulin Rouge cabaret, and the Bouillon Pigalle, part of the resurgence of the typical bouillon restaurants which once fed the working classes of Paris (and where you can still get an excellent meal for a very decent price).

 In the arrondissement’s northern part, however, it’s a different story, and the closer you get to the ring road, the worse it gets.